Skip to content

 • entitlements — list of entitlement identifiers

-• info_plist_keys — list of Info.plist usage keys
+• info_plist_keys — list or dict form for Info.plist usage descriptions

 • is_discoverable — flag for Siri/Shortcuts discoverability